 March 25, 2018

-Of course, I couldn’t grasp his entire education — I still can’t — but those close moments with my dad imprinted me with a strong emotion.
+Of course, I couldn’t grasp his entire education — I still can’t — but those close moments imprinted a strong emotion inside me.
 A sense that I, we, our planetary home, were so very small, yet somehow mattered.
 It’s hard to describe.
 It felt overwhelming, and it felt comforting.
 It felt like truth.

 The issues are intertwined.
 The street, home and billboard lights that pollute our nights are mostly powered by the burning of coal and gas, and so we are delivering a cruel double whammy to the Earth’s unique atmosphere, the thin blue line upon which all life depends.

 It will be a loss of profound consequence should we indeed be the last generation to see the stars.
 If we lose our ability to connect to where we come from, to the stuff of which we and our planet are literally made, our species will surely be lost forever.

 If this doesn’t alarm you, you’re not paying attention.
 There has never been a point in our collective history quite like this.
 That said, there has never been such opportunity or reason to act.
 As insurmountable as our problems appear, there are practical solutions and abundant ways to get involved.

 Having a sense of your place in the Universe brings responsibility.
 It’s a mathematical near-certainty that life exists someplace else; paradoxically, as far as we know for sure, life only exists here.
 That seems like something worth fighting for.